 Successful management trainees in retailing can move into a number of challenging jobs.
 Department manager, assistant buyer or buyer, and sales manager are but a few of the possibilities.
-Students choosing retailing as an emphasis in the Business Management program should take the following courses as part of the required technical electives.
+Students choosing retailing as an emphasis in the Business Management program MUST take a minimum of 20 credit hours from the following courses as part of the required technical electives.

 RMMT 103 Introduction to Retailing

-RMMT 104 Salesmanship RMMT 223 Retail Buying
+RMMT 104 Salesmanship

+RMMT 223 Retail Buying

 RMMT 225 Marketing Case Studies

 RMMT 233 Sales Promotion

 RMMT 235 Advertising

 BAFT 105 Installment Credit

-Banking/Finance
+Banking/Finance Emphasis

 The specialization in banking and finance is designed to provide individuals interested in a career in banking, savings and loans, credit unions, or credit departments of retail companies with the basic knowledge and skills required to gain employment and to advance to managerial level occupations.
-There are a large number
+There are a large number of lower and middle level management positions in most financial institutions which a student would be qualified to fill with this specialty and the requisite experience.
+Some of the managerial positions available in banks are loan officer, trust officer, collections officer, branch manager, and cashier.